 The most rewarding—and, I think, impactful—philosophical work I have done involves applied or practical philosophy: leading Socratic dialogues, working with students one-on-one in my office, philosophy-café-type discussions in philosophy clubs, and working directly with clients, as a Yoga Therapist, a Gestalt psychotherapist, and/or as a Philosophical Counselor.
 The main reason for this is that those engaging in these activities are self-selecting, in which case their intrinsic interests and motivations are very high.
-As my favorite (late) karate teacher, Sensei Warren Kaye, used to say, at the start of every class in the Bushido Karate Dojo in Brooklyn, “you will get out of this exactly what you put into it”.
+As my favorite (late) karate teacher, Sensei Warren Kaye, used to say, at the start of every class in the Bushido Karate Dojo in Brooklyn, “You will get out of this exactly what you put into it”.
 Because self-selecting philosophical practice clients come to the practice eager to engage in philosophical dialogue, this work is reliably rich in philosophical insight, inherently rewarding, and significantly empowering.

 Sometimes people experience what I have described as “existential indigestion”—that is, they have not fully processed the meaning and implications of their existence, experiences, choices, and actions, nor taken the time to fully figure out what they believe, value, and desire.
-Anyone who is uncertain what to think about their next step, is at a crossroads, is unsatisfied with their present operating procedures, thinks they need to re-evaluate their lives, doubts some of their beliefs, values, or commitments, is facing a practical dilemma, torn decision, or conflict, has a question about the meaning of life, about their purpose, or their identity, or any other philosophical issue with practical dimensions in their daily life, is someone who can benefit from engaging in sustained, penetrating dialogue about their issue(s) with a professional philosopher who is trained and certified to apply philosophical knowledge, theory, methods, and skills to practical matters.
+Anyone who is uncertain what to think about their next step is at a crossroads—is unsatisfied with their present operating procedures, thinks they need to re-evaluate their lives, doubts some of their beliefs, values, or commitments, is facing a practical dilemma, torn decision, or conflict, has a question about the meaning of life, about their purpose, or their identity, or any other philosophical issue with practical dimensions in their daily life—is someone who can benefit from engaging in sustained, penetrating dialogue about their issue(s) with a professional philosopher who is trained and certified to apply philosophical knowledge, theory, methods, and skills to practical matters.
 Combining these issues, what most clients have in common is that they either lack a conscious philosophy of life or, for the minority who have a conscious philosophy of life, they realize that they need to more deeply examine and adjust it.
 Otherwise, they would not have much reason to seek philosophical counseling.

-Certified Philosophical Counselor, American Philosophical Practitioners Association
+VP, American Philosophical Practitioners Association (APPA)

 Trained at Gestalt Center for Psychotherapy & Training